Let’s travel to the most amazing country on Earth!

 Once at the top, it’s impossible not to be surprised!

-The route of the tour offers us a MAGNIFICENT view, unique in the world and it is possible to see the details of this beautiful architecture up close!
+The route of the tour offers us a MAGNIFICENT view, unique in the world, and it is possible to see the details of this beautiful architecture up close!
 There you have the opportunity to get close to Milan’s main symbol, the famous Madonnina (Madunina for Milanese!).
-The image is at a height of 108.50 meters and, on the terrace, it is only 17 meters high from the visitor.
+The image is at a height of 108.50 meters, and on the terrace, it is only 17 meters high from the visitor.

 On the terrace, there are 134 towers (with heights of up to 17 meters) with statues that adorn the entire length of the site.
-If you want to see the statues, you can click here – there is the map, the history and the name of the image.
-The terrace offers us a wonderful view of the Galleria Vittorio Emanuele, a panoramic view of Milan and, of course, the Madonnina.
-If you want to see the image more closely, take one euro, it’s what you pay to use the binoculars available there.
+If you want to see the statues, you can click here – there is the map, the history, and the name of the image.
+The terrace offers us a wonderful view of the Galleria Vittorio Emanuele, a panoramic view of Milan, and, of course, the Madonnina.
+If you want to see the image more closely, take one euro; it’s what you pay to use the binoculars available there.
 Find out here where the best bars with panoramic views in Milan are!

 Important note:

-• It may be that some areas are closed, as the Cathedral and its terraces are undergoing constant restoration, but nothing that detracts from the charm of the tour.
+• It may be that some areas are closed, as the Cathedral and its terraces are undergoing constant restoration, but nothing detracts from the charm of the tour.

 Is it worth taking a guided tour?